Brandon Mason: Milton Keynes Dons

 On 18 March 2022, Mason joined League One club Milton Keynes Dons on a short-term contract, primarily as cover for left wing-back Daniel Harvie.
 He failed to make a single appearance for the club and was later one of six players released at the end of the 2021–22 season.

 Crawley Town

 Mason signed for EFL League Two club Crawley Town on a two-year deal in July 2022 following a trial spell at the club.

+Wealdstone

+Mason signed for National League club Wealdstone in October 2023 following a trial spell at the club.

+St Albans City

+On 25 January 2025, Mason joined National League South side St Albans City.

+Farnham Town

+In May 2025, Mason joined newly promoted Southern League Premier Division South side Farnham Town on a one-year deal.